 Don't let the "high fat" description fool you, as Axe says that those who consider the cyclical ketogenic diet (or any keto diet) to be a free-for-all for bacon, ice cream, and other fatty indulgences should think again.
 "One of the biggest mistakes I see is when they indulge in any and all types of fatty or high-protein foods, many of which are highly processed and not very healthy," he explains, "Just because a food provides fats or won't throw you out of ketosis doesn't mean it's good for you."
 He recommends using whole, clean foods as a means of getting both fats and protein.
 For example, opt for wild-caught salmon over processed meats and grass-fed butter over refined oils, and get your carbohydrates from whole grains and starchy veggies.

 What to Expect

-While many have found the cyclical ketogenic diet (as well as traditional keto) to be an effective way to burn fat, it's not without potential side effects.
+While many have found the cyclical ketogenic diet to be an effective way to burn fat, it's not without potential side effects.
 And as Axe is quick to point out, different bodies can have different results based on factors like weight, age, medical history, and frequency of physical activity.
-"When you first begin the ketogenic diet, you might experience some temporary side effects like low energy, brain fog, trouble sleeping, or cravings for sugar/carbs," he elaborates, "these feelings are totally normal when you drastically restrict carbohydrates."
+"When you first begin the ketogenic diet, you might experience some temporary side effects like low energy, brain fog, trouble sleeping, or cravings for sugar/carbs," he elaborates.
+"These feelings are totally normal when you drastically restrict carbohydrates."

 But while anyone interested in this type of diet should be aware of these potential side effects, the potential gains might make this interim period worth it.
 "With patience, these issues usually go away within a range of a few days to several weeks," Axe reports.
 And after cycling a few times, dieters very likely could see these symptoms subside.